reedr-rawlings/Czech_bank_data/Thesis_Thoughts.md

 2. HTML is a jank way to add flexibility to visualizations.
 We already ask folks to learn LookML
 3. Finding a focus area for analysis.
 4. A more recent data set (filters).
+5. Looker offers a ton of solutions, but I have no idea which one is the best.

 ## Feature Requests
 1. Dimensionalize a measure